Investment Grade Definition

 - Investment-grade bonds provide a low risk of default, i.e you are very less likely to lose your money.

 - Investors can monitor the change in the credit rating of bonds.
 For example, if there is a drop from BBB to BB, it means the bonds are reclassified to junk bond status.
 Although the drop is only one level, the impact is severe, and the risks vary.

 - Investors can sell a good rated bond and gain by selling at a higher price.
 Similarly, at low times, they can buy bonds when the price declines for which they anticipate a hike in price.

 Disadvantages of Investment Grade

-- It’s important to research about the bonds in which you are willing to invest.
+- It’s important to research the bonds you are willing to invest in.
 During the 2007-08 recessions, it was seen that false credit rating was given to companies that were at a high risk of default.
-Rarely now but it’s possible that companies project false cash flows and fiscal position to get a good rating.
+Rarely now may companies project false cash flows and financial position to get a good rating.

 - Chances of finding an investor to purchase your bonds can be difficult when you are in dire need of cash.

-This has been a guide to what is investment grade and its definition.
-Here we discuss what is investment-grade bond ratings along with the examples and explanation.
+This has been a guide to what investment grade is and its definition.
+Here we discuss investment-grade bond ratings along with examples and explanations.
 You can learn more from the following articles –